 Drive: About 3 hours

-Bend is in Deschutes County which was one of the first Oregon counties to move to Phase 1 opening.
-It is now in Phase two and visitors can enjoy a multitude of activities in the area (while social distancing and wearing masks!
-Families flock to Bend from all over the country for its unmatched outdoor recreations adventures.
-As the temps rise repare to get wet and wild on the Deschutes River with Sun Country Tours—their guides can take you on a white water rafting excursion or a relaxing tour down the river by stand up paddle board or inner tube.
-Just a little further south on 97, you’ll find the world-renowned Smith Rock; climbers come to the area for an opportunity to scale the sheer walls of Monkey Face.
-The guides at Chockstone Climbing Guides are now booking private trips that will help your little monkey learn to climbe rock walls.
+Bend is located in the gorgeous high desert of Central Oregon.
+Visitors can enjoy a multitude of activities in the area.
+Families flock to Bend from all over the country for its unmatched outdoor recreation adventures including hiking, biking, and rock climbing.
+As the temps rise prepare to get wet and wild on the Deschutes River with Sun Country Tours—their guides can take you on a white water rafting excursion or a relaxing tour down the river by stand up paddle board or inner tube.
+Just a little further south on 97, you'll find the world-renowned Smith Rock; climbers come to the area for an opportunity to scale the sheer walls of Monkey Face.
+The guides at Chockstone Climbing Guides are now booking private trips that will help your little monkey learn to climb rock walls.
 All of the required gear is provided and you will feel safe in the hands of these climbing experts.

 For some low-impact local fun, you can stroll through Drake park and watch the ducks and geese play or hit a nearby trail on bike or on foot.
 There's so much to do, choosing which activity you want fit in is sure to be your biggest challenge!